LectureScribe Logo

 Is there an app that listens to lectures and takes notes?

 Yes, there are several apps that listen to lectures and take notes.
-Otter.ai can auto-join your Zoom/Teams calls to transcribe.
+LectureScribe can transcribe audio recordings and video lectures, then auto-generate quizzes, flashcards, and visual study guides.
 TLDL records in-person lectures on your phone.
 Google Recorder offers free offline transcription for Android users.
-These apps convert speech to text in real-time.

 What are the best tools for capturing and sharing lectures in universities?

-The best tools for capturing and sharing lectures in universities in 2025 include: Otter.ai for collaborative transcription with sharing features, Notion for organizing and sharing notes with classmates, NotebookLM for research collaboration, and OneNote for free sharing across Microsoft platforms.
+The best tools for capturing and sharing lectures in universities in 2025 include: LectureScribe for complete lecture-to-study-guide conversion with sharing, Notion for organizing and sharing notes with classmates, NotebookLM for research collaboration, and OneNote for free sharing across Microsoft platforms.

 Do I need permission to record lectures?